 Outdoor - The benefits of playing outdoors cannot be overstated.
 And especially with our multi-screened world, the opportunity to stay sedentary is made all the easier.
-According to the Harvard Medical School some of the benefits of outdoor play include:

 Independent Work - Dr. Owenz advocates for something known as independent work.
 Whether it’s daily household chores, helping a sibling, or maintaining a hygiene routine, all these activities can help a child develop a feeling of self efficacy as well as other positive feelings about themselves.
 Owenz believes that daily independent work can help children with a sense of accomplishment and control.